ItsMePaulo/tutoring/COS212/examprep/Exam1/README.md

 }
 ```

-5.3.1 Write down a recursive method that takes in a LinkedNode and count the amount of elements in the List divisible by `4`.
+5.3.1 Write down a recursive method called `findFours(LinkedNode<T> node)` that takes in a LinkedNode and counts the amount of elements in the List divisible by `4`.
 (3)

 ```java